codacy/docs/docs/release-notes/cloud/cloud-2023-12-DD-gh-admin-permission-not-requested.md

     </tr>
     <tr>
       <td>MM DD, 2024</td>
-      <td>Codacy will drop repository permissions for Administration and the usage of repository SSH keys</td>
+      <td>Codacy will remove repository permissions for Administration and drop the usage of repository SSH keys</td>
       <td>
-        <p>Codacy will start using exclusively installation access tokens to clone and integrate with your repositories with no fallback mechanisms, and will no longer store repositories SSH keys.</p>
+        <p>Codacy will start using exclusively installation access tokens to clone and integrate with your repositories with no fallback mechanisms, and will no longer store repositories SSH keys.
+Also, repository permissions for Administration will be removed from the Codacy GitHub App.</p>
-        <p>If on this date you haven't <a href="https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app">approved Codacy GitHub App updated permissions</a> on your GitHub organization, your Codacy quality analysis will fail and you'll not be able to add new repositories to Codacy.</p>
+        <p>If on this date you haven't <a href="https://docs.github.com/en/apps/using-github-apps/approving-updated-permissions-for-a-github-app">approved Codacy GitHub App updated permissions</a> on your GitHub organization, your Codacy quality analysis will fail and you'll not be able to add new repositories to Codacy until you approve the updated permissions.</p>
       </td>
     </tr>
   </tbody>